tropy/docs/using_tropy/project_view/combine_photos.md

 Additional metadata: If a metadata field is filled out in one item but is not filled out in others, then the filled metadata field is applied to the entire item.

 All merge operations can be undone.
-You can undo from the top menu, under *Edit*, or by right-clicking on an item and selecting *Undo* from the menu.
+You can undo from the top menu, under _Edit_, or by right-clicking on an item and selecting _Undo_ from the menu.

+### Exploding an item

+You may realize at some point that you have erroneously merged items that should be separate.
+If you realize it immediately, you can simply undo by right-clicking and selecting Undo.
+If you have done many other tasks in Tropy before you realize your error, you should use the Explode function instead.

+Right-click on the item you have erroneously merged and select _Explode Item_.
+When you do this, each photo in your item becomes a separate item, but each new item retains the metadata that existed in the combined item before explosion.
+From there, you can treat each new item just as a regular item, re-merging or editing the metadata on each item.